serpapi/serpapi-python/README.md

 print(results['organic_results'])
 ```

 This example runs a search for "coffee" on Google.
-It then returns the results as a regular Ruby Hash.
+It then returns the results as a dict.
 See the [playground](https://serpapi.com/playground) to generate your own code.

 ## Advanced Usage
 ### Search API